 London Lifestyle Blogger At Home

 I moved close to London Bridge Station, just off Bermondsey Street in February 2018.
-Before that I lived in Finsbury Park, North London for over 20 years.
+Before that, I lived in Finsbury Park, North London, for over 20 years.
 Moving to a new part of London has reinvigorated me.
-Having different restaurants, interesting walks and new places to explore is very stimulating.
-It’s amazing to have the opportunity to experience a new part of this wonderful city.
+Having different restaurants, exciting walks and new places to explore is very stimulating.
+It’s incredible to have the opportunity to experience a new part of this beautiful city.

 Parkland Walk Finsbury Park

 Finsbury Park will always have a special place in my heart.
 I have an immense fondness for the area and the people.
 I go back regularly to catch up with friends and socialise in the vicinity.

 In Finsbury Park, I was lucky enough to live in a converted Victorian house with high ceilings.
 My apartment had three bedrooms, a lovely garden and a large basement.
 I was on the cusp of re-configuring the space to create an open plan kitchen and dining room.
 Then it occurred to me that this might be the time to move somewhere different instead.

 St Mary Magdalen Church on Bermondsey Street

 My partner and I deliberated about moving to a house in Crouch End or possibly Muswell Hill but couldn’t make a firm decision.
 After being invited to review the new Ivy Restaurant at Tower Bridge, I took my partner on a tour of Bermondsey Street.
 It is one of my favourite streets in the whole of London, which is a short walk from London Bridge Station and The Shard.
 It has an abundance of independent shops and restaurants, little parks and even a church.
 It’s charming and adorable, a little haven amid a busy part of the city.